PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 observes one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.
 Characterize the neighboring terminal singleton-maxpool/reshape pair and its shared scope next.

+That neighboring terminal singleton-maxpool/reshape pair is now characterized without production changes.
+It contains two ordered cleanup runners and constructs exactly one `ModelIRPassStateScope`, shared with the same ModelIR, layout, and diagnostics values.
+Its sole zero-argument invocation remains between two layout-gated blocks.
+Focused contracts freeze every argument and boundary, while the existing efficiency fixture proves one graph-index build.
+The eventual phase needs a frozen ModelIR/layout/diagnostics context, two stable IDs, and one fresh shared scope per invocation.